Old Great Square (Turku): Old Town Hall

 It is assumed that the City of Turku administrative centre was headquartered at the Old Town Hall since the 14th century.
 The most famous of the Turku town halls was the stone building planned by master bricklayer Samuel Berner, finished in 1736.
 Berner's town hall was destroyed by the fire of 1827, along with its bell tower.
 A private house was built upon the walls of the badly destroyed building, this house being acquired by factory owner Juselius in the 1850s.
-The building was redone into a three story factory in 1899, which was active until the 1920s.
+The building was redone into a three-story factory in 1899, which was active until the 1920s.
 In 1932, the building was acquired by the City of Turku, and was for police department use.
 Nowadays, it is a space for galleries and a banquet hall and concerts.

 Hjelt Mansion

-After the fire, Captain Hjelt bought the site along the town square, and built the impressive two story stone building in 1830.
-The Hjelt Mansion is the only remaining stone building in Finland which clearly represents the St. Petersburg empire style.
+After the fire, Captain Hjelt bought the site along the town square, and built the impressive two-story stone building in 1830.
+The Hjelt Mansion is the only remaining stone building in Finland which clearly represents the Saint Petersburg empire style.
 The Hjelt Mansion was taken over by the City of Turku in the 1930s, at which time both stories were used by the police department.
 After this, the downstairs level was a used as the children's and young adult's section of Turku City Library, and the Turku Cultural Centre worked in the upstairs level.
 The library section moved to the new building of Turku Main Library and the Turku Cultural Centre moved next door to the Old Town Hall.

-Four Baltic sea organisations moved into the building at the beginning of 2008: UBC Environment and Sustainable Development Secretariat, WHO Healthy Cities, Centrum Balticum and Valonia.
+Four Baltic Sea organisations moved into the building at the beginning of 2008: UBC Environment and Sustainable Development Secretariat, WHO Healthy Cities, Centrum Balticum and Valonia.
 The building was officially designated as the Itämeritalo ("Baltic Sea house") on 19 August 2008.